 Timing of the Affirmative Asylum Application Process

-The asylum process is difficult to track but knowing this information can help you as apply or wait for asylum.
+The asylum process can be difficult to track, but knowing the typical government processing times can help you apply or wait for asylum.

 USCIS Deadlines for Affirmative Asylum Application Processing

-According to the Immigration and Nationality Act (I.N.A.) at § 208(d)(5), U.S. Citizenship and Immigration Services (USCIS) should conduct the asylum interview within 45 days after the date the application is filed, and make a decision on the asylum application within 180 days after the date the application is filed, unless exceptional circumstances arise.
+According to the Immigration and Nationality Act (I.N.A.) at § 208(d)(5), U.S. Citizenship and Immigration Services (USCIS) is supposed to conduct an applicant's asylum interview within 45 days after receiving the application and make a decision on the asylum application within 180 days after the date the application is filed, unless exceptional circumstances arise.
+It does not, in a huge number of cases, achieve that goal.

 Actual Asylum Interview Wait Times

-2. applications that have been pending 21 days, and
+2. applications that have been pending 21 days or less, and

 3. all other pending affirmative asylum applications in the order they were received, with newest cases scheduled first.